eschmar/gitflow/2-big-picture/readme.md

 Next step is protecting both the `master` and `dev` branch from being pushed to directly.
 As stated earlier, all your changes should go through a proper branch and pull request.
 This makes sure that no direct pushes happen accidentally and that no `push --force` is possible.

 Et voilà.
 Your repository is ready to be forked.
-The following sections assume that you are working on your own fork and two remotes configured:
+The following sections assume that you are working on your own fork and have two remotes already configured:

 * `origin`: Your own fork.
 * `upstream`: The main repository.